 Caring for Your Dentures

 Along with making sure they fit well, it is important to take good care of your dentures.
-Here are some tips to keep your dentures working and looking their best:
+Here are some tips to keep your dentures working and looking at their best:

 Handle dentures with care.
 Your dentures are delicate and can break easily.
 When holding your dentures, stand over a sink filled with water or place a towel on the counter.
 That way your dentures will be protected in case you accidentally drop them.
-Also, keep your dentures safely out of reach of children and pets.
+Also, keep your dentures safely out of the reach of children and pets.

 Clean your dentures daily.
 Here are some tips for cleaning your dentures: